Will.i.am rips 'ignorant' Kanye remarks

 They included civil rights activist DeRay Mckesson, who wrote: "Kanye's rhetoric continues to fuel the racist right-wing folks who believe that black people are responsible for their oppression."

-New York Times columnist Charles M Blow described Kanye on Twitter as "toxic, dangerous and disgusting".

-Hovever, The Game came to his defence, calling Kanye "a genius".
+However, rapper The Game came to his defence, calling Kanye "a genius".
 He wrote: "People who've never achieved greatness are not allowed to question it."

 Follow us on Facebook, on Twitter @BBCNewsEnts, or on Instagram at bbcnewsents.
 If you have a story suggestion email entertainment.news@bbc.co.uk.